Vietnam Hidden Gem

 Explore our Vietnam sample itineraries to inspire your travel planning.
 The itineraries can be easily customised and adapted to your personal interests and preferences.

-The Vietnamese trace their beginnings to legendary kings that ruled nearly 5000 years ago, making the Vietnamese culture one of the oldest distinct cultures on Southeast Asia.
-Over thousands of years, this distinct culture has been influenced by neighbouring and ruling cultures as well, including the Chinese, Cham, Khmer and French, among others.
-Visitors to Vietnam can see an overall unifying Vietnamese culture throughout the country, with regional unique features in different areas.
+The Vietnamese people trace their origins to legendary kings who ruled nearly 5,000 years ago, making Vietnamese culture one of the oldest and most distinct in Southeast Asia.
+Over the centuries, this rich heritage has been shaped by various neighboring and ruling cultures, including the Chinese, Cham, Khmer, and French, among others.
+As visitors explore Vietnam, they will encounter a cohesive national culture, while also discovering unique regional characteristics that add depth and diversity to the country’s cultural tapestry.

-Some of the most interesting Vietnamese festivals are unique to small localities.
-When planning to travel to Vietnam, contact your travel consultant to see if any local festivals will occur during your itinerary.
-Some of the larger festivals in Vietnam are celebrated nationwide:
+Many of Vietnam’s most fascinating festivals are unique to specific regions.
+When planning your trip, it’s a great idea to consult with your travel advisor to see if any local festivals coincide with your itinerary.
+That said, some of Vietnam’s larger festivals are celebrated nationwide:

-+ Tet: Also known as the Lunar New Year, Tet usually falls between mid-January and mid-February.
-This is the largest and most important Vietnamese holiday when people travel to their hometowns and many businesses close for several days.
-There is a special festive atmosphere in the air during Tet.
+Tết (Lunar New Year): Tết, usually celebrated between mid-January and mid-February, is the largest and most important holiday in Vietnam.
+People travel to their hometowns to reunite with family, and many businesses close for several days.
+The festive atmosphere is palpable as the country celebrates a new year filled with hope and joy.

-The Vietnamese Dong (VND) is pegged to the US Dollar and the current exchange rate is 1 US Dollar = 23,200 VND (as of February 2020).
-ATMs are widely available in all cities and many of them work with overseas ATM cards.
-Some larger hotels and shops accept credit cards, and this method of payment is becoming more common.
-Keep in mind that some merchants may charge small fee and that international transaction fees may apply.
+The Vietnamese Dong (VND) is not pegged to the US Dollar, but the exchange rate as of February 2020 is approximately 1 US Dollar = 23,200 VND.
+ATMs are widely available in all cities, and many accept international ATM cards.
+Credit cards are increasingly accepted at larger hotels and shops, though some merchants may charge a small fee, and international transaction fees could apply

-When traveling to Vietnam, remember to be flexible and keep an open mind.
-Many traveler frustrations begin with differing expectations and miscommunication.
-If there is an issue, try to stay pleasant, smile and enjoy the experience.
-Vietnamese people are very proud of their country and culture and are proud to showcase their nation to international visitors.
+When traveling to Vietnam, it’s important to stay flexible and keep an open mind.
+Many travel frustrations arise from differing expectations and miscommunication.
+If issues arise, try to remain patient, smile, and embrace the experience.
+The Vietnamese people take great pride in their country and culture, and they are eager to share the beauty of their nation with international visitors.